0xzhou/SwitchVAE/README.md

 ### Dataset

-We use the [ShapeNetCore](https://www.shapenet.org/download/shapenetcore) dataset, in this Github repository we only provide the **volumetric data** in .binvox files of **chair class(03001627)** for training and testing, which is under `./dataset`.
-If you want to train with many other different type of objects, the complete dataset is available in their website.
+We use the [ShapeNetCore](https://www.shapenet.org/download/shapenetcore) dataset, for space consideration, in this repository we only provide the **volumetric data** in .binvox files of **chair class(03001627)** for training and testing VAE, which is under `./dataset`.

+If you want to train with many other different type of objects, the complete dataset is available in website above, it requires an account to download them.
+Besides, Stanford university also provide the same dataset under: https://cvgl.stanford.edu/data2/, which is convenient to download.
+The volumetric data is under `ShapeNetVox32.tgz` and the image data is under `ShapeNetRendering.tgz`.

 - Volumetric data